What's the best workwear when in cold weather? When working in winter weather, wear warm workwear!

 Working in cold weather brings with it a unique set of challenges, from hypothermia and chilblains to reduced dexterity and heightened risks of slips, trips and falls.
-That is why it is essential for your health and safety that you wear suitable clothing when working in cold weather.
-So, what is the best workwear for cold weather?
-Keep reading this blog to find out!
+That is why it is essential for your health and safety that you wear suitable clothing when working in cold weather, particularly if you work outside or have a long commute.
+Our experts have put together this guidance to help you stay comfortable with cosy cold weather workwear.

 Base Layers

-When dressing for work on a cold day, you will want to start with practical base layers.
+The first rule of cold weather workwear is to layer up!
+The more layers, the warmer you'll be.
+When dressing for work on a very cold day, start with practical base layers.
 These layers will act as a second skin, providing the essential warmth that is needed when working outside in the winter months.

-For your bottom half, our Spiro bodyfit baselayer leggings are a great option as they are extremely lightweight and can comfortably fit under thicker cargo trousers or work trousers.
+Not sure where to start?
+Here's some inspiration for you.
+For your bottom half, you base layer should be extremely lightweight and comfortably fit under thicker cargo trousers or work trousers.
+Take a look at these Spiro bodyfit baselayer leggings as a good example.
 For your top half, some kind of sweat-wicking long sleeve works well, for example our TriDri long sleeve performance T-shirt.
-This wicking fabric should help to keep you dry, warm and comfortable even for long days at work.
+This wicking fabric should help to keep you dry, warm and comfortable throughout the work day.

 Mid Layers